 Individuals with chronic illnesses – for example those who require dialysis – can travel knowing they will receive treatment on the same terms as the citizens of the country they’re visiting.

-There are websites that'll try to charge you to manage your EHIC application but the process is easy.
+There are websites that'll try to charge you to manage your GHIC or EHIC application but the process is easy.
 You shouldn’t need to pay for help.